-Contact Membership Services, a Holstein UK Classifier or the CIS team who will then arrange for a Field Officer to visit your farm at a convenient time to discuss the next steps.
+Contact Membership Services, a Holstein UK Field Officer or Classifier or the CIS team who will then arrange for a Field Officer to visit your farm at a convenient time to discuss the next steps.

 You must be a Holstein UK member to Grade Up, a team member will advise you how to sign up and register a prefix.

-The Field Officer will collect information on cows going back as many generations as necessary.
+The Field Officer will collect information on cows in the herd.

-Information is taken from on farm records, milk records & software along with a BCMS or DARDNI download of animals on the holding.
+Information is taken from on farm records, milk records and farm software along with a BCMS or DARDNI download of animals on the holding.

 The Field Officer will gather as much information as possible and walk through the cows to advise on Breeding Tools available from Holstein UK, the Type Classification system and check for any cross breeding in the herd.